NRK regional services: Radio

 NRK's P1 radio channel carries regional programming on Mondays through Fridays from 6.03 to 9.00 local time (including national news summaries on the hour and half hour) and from 14.03 to 17.00 (with national news at 15.00 and 16.00), as well as two-minute regional news updates each hour from 9.03 to 16.03 inclusive.
 On Saturdays there are two-minute regional bulletins at 8.03, 9.03, and 10.03.
 These programmes come from 15 different offices (including one for the capital).

 P1 is broadcast digitally (via DAB+ and satellite) as well as being available on cable and via the internet.
 Analogue broadcasting on FM – hitherto the channel's main method of transmission – ended in 2017.

 Television

-NRK1 carries regional news, produced at the district offices, Mondays through Thursdays from 19.45–20.00 and 22.55–23.00 and Fridays from 19.30-19.40.
+NRK1 carries regional news, produced at the district offices, Mondays through Thursdays from 19.45 to 20.00 and 22.55–23.00 and Fridays from 19.30 to 19.40.
 Except during the summer holiday period, all regional news programmes are repeated nationwide in a 150-minute sequence on NRK2 overnight as well as in the later part of the following morning.